edla4eva/Heritage_Media_Slide_Plus/README.md

 # heritage_media_slide_plus
-Heritage Media Slide Plus - A slide presentation software
+Heritage Media Slide Plus - A slide presentation software for churches

 # About Heritage Media Slide Plus
 Heritage Media Slide Plus is a windows software application for slide presentation.
-This software was developed to provide similar functionality with EasiSlides The main features are
+This software was developed to provide similar functionality with popular presentation software such as EasiSlides and Easy Worship.

+The main unique features of  Heritage Media Slide Plus  software are:
 1. Simple UI
 2. Multiuser (WLAN, LAN, WAN)
 3. Better and predictable visual output
 4. Improved and customized support for lower thirds

-This software makes use of the RapidChart library
+# Requirements
+Windows 7 and Windows 10 (preferrable) OS

 # Usage  from source
 build the solution